Flavio is a financial market enthusiast with an economics degree and a master in strategy. He is a stock and real estate investor.

 If you follow the 25% method, there is little chance you will end up in financial stress.
 However, the big downside is it can be especially difficult to find a decent house in the most expensive areas.

-If you do not mind sharing your house with roommates, or renting your house temporarily on Airbnb, so you can share expense or earn some cash, this method should not be so hard to adopt even in expensive areas.
+If you do not mind sharing your house with roommates or renting your house temporarily on Airbnb, so you can share expenses or earn some cash, this method should not be so hard to adopt even in expensive areas.

 First, no rule of thumb is better than the other.
 Depending on your current financial situation and your financial goals, a different rule may be best.

 The purpose of these rules is to look into your finances and adjust your monthly budget accordingly to your housing expenses.